polenter/SharpSerializer/README.md

 *   Polenter.SharpSerializer.dll

 The following copyright notice should be attached to your software (e.g. about box):
-This software includes SharpSerializer - Copyright (c) 2010-2017 Pawel Idzikowski
+This software includes SharpSerializer - Copyright (c) 2010-2021 Pawel Idzikowski

-The content of the LICENSE.txt (MIT License) should be also attached to your software, e.g. as a link, informing people under what conditions SharpSerializer is licensed, even if your software uses other license model.